Safeguarding

 Mental Health and Wellbeing

-Children’s emotional wellbeing is an important part of safeguarding.
+Children’s emotional well-being is an important part of safeguarding.

 We aim to create an environment where children: